PrimeAcademy/ng-routesandfactories/README.md

-# Angular Routing Lecture

-Make sure to run `npm install` to get Express.
-Angular and Bootstrap are included.

-# Angular-Routes-Solo

-#Fictional Character High Five-Off
+# Fictional Character High Five-Off
-Hey everybody!

 In this assignment, you'll be making a making an app to high five fictional characters.
 However, each fictional character's skill with high-fiving will be randomly generated.
 And each high five may or may not work!

 You'll be using Angular Routes to display make a separate view for each of 3 different fictional characters of your choice.
 Your page should have a static header and footer of some kind, and 3 navigation buttons to swap out the content of the characters.

+## Setup

+Run `npm install` to get Express.
+Angular and Bootstrap are included.

 ## On each page:
 Display a character image, their name, and something about them (ya know, it's good to have an introduction before high-fiving strangers).